 CVS Checkout 51 Deals

 Checkout 51 will also have you scan your receipt to verify offers.
 Offers go live on Thursdays and expire the following Wednesday, so make sure to submit your receipts within that time frame.

-16. When an ExtraBucks promo item is out of stock, lock the price in with a rain check that never expires.
+21. When an ExtraBucks promo item is out of stock, lock in the price with a rain check.

 A rain check is a ticket CVS gives that will allow you to get the sale price on an item when it’s back in stock.